Basic Legionary Gear

 There is some discrepancy over what was actually carried and the possible total weight.
 Some items at times may have been transported in wagon trains or on mules such as the legionaries' tents and millstones for grinding the corn rations.

 It's been estimated that a Legionary could carry anywhere from 66 lbs.
 (30 kgs) to over 100 lbs.
-(45 kgs) of gear and weapons.
+(45 kgs) of gear and weapons, with Roman armor and shields being particularly heavy.

 The gear and weapons with basic descriptions follows: